wacncontent/CustomizeTool/addCommentOutput/articles/sql-database/sql-database-connect-query.md

 2. Gathers user name and password from the keyboard, and adds them to complete the connection string.

-3. Uses the connection string, and ADO.NET classes, to connect to the **AdventureWorksLT** demonstration database on Azure SQL Database.
+3. Uses the connection string, and ADO.NET classes, to connect to the **AdventureWorksLT** demonstration database on <!-- keep by customization: begin --> Azure <!-- keep by customization: end --> SQL Database.

 4. Issues an SQL **SELECT** to read from the **SalesLT** table.